rodrifmed/simple-chat-app/README.md

 ## Authentication

-* Sessionless
+* Stateless with JWT
-* I'm using JWT with cookie in this project, because of that the way to test the chat is using 2 brownsers.
+* I'm using JWT with cookie in this project, because of that, the way to test the chat is using 2 brownsers.

 ## Socket.io